AINewsTool/truscope-patchnotes/patchnotes.md

 ### 🌐 Website Updates
 * Migrated **truscope.app** from a static GitHub Pages site to a **Next.js** app hosted on **Firebase App Hosting**.
 * Refactored authentication for improved security, reliability, and error handling.
+* Added a Firebase Admin custom-token route and improved the login-tab lifecycle used to transfer authenticated website sessions into the extension.
 * Applied global styling updates for a cleaner, more consistent UI.

 ### 🆕 Extension Features